Peninsula Postgraduate Medical Education

 Your ES will be a skilled educationalist and experienced GP, who is ideally placed to support you and facilitate your development in the first two years of GP training.
 The success of the relationship between you and your ES will greatly depend on how well you prepare for your meetings and how effectively you use this relationship to enable your development.
 We hope that you will find your ES to be a useful resource to help and support you as you progress through your training.

-Please see the HEE SW GP study leave page
+For information on eligibility and how to claim, please see the HEE SW GP study leave page

 Absences from training, other than for study leave or annual leave, may have an impact on a doctor’s ability to demonstrate competence and progression through the curriculum.
 The General Medical Council has determined therefore that within each 12 month period where a trainee has been absent for a total of 14 days or more (when a trainee would normally be at work), a review of whether the trainee needs to have their CCT date extended will be triggered.